ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 Fluent Entities
 ~~~~~~~~~~~~~~~

-The following is a simple Fluent Example:
+The following is a simple Fluent example:

 .. code:: java